rchastain2/pascal-tools/pasclean/README.md

 # PasClean

-Directory Cleaner.

-## Description

-Command line deleting in a directory tree all files whose name matches a regular expression provided by the user.
+Program deleting in a directory all files whose name matches a regular expression provided by the user.

 ## Usage